suryavanshi/Kaggle_Dog-Cat/README.md

-The code achived 74.4% accuracy by using Scikit-image and Scikit learn.
+This code achived 74.4% accuracy by using Scikit-image and Scikit learn.

 Kaggle_Dog-Cat
 ==============